 A selected group of 12 participants learned in 6 sessions how to develop visionary science fiction and speculative fiction in their personal style, together with the Filipino SF writer Rochita Ruiz and a multidisciplinary group of facilitators—Hodan Warsame, Maarten van Hinte, Roziena Salihu and Müge Yilmaz.
-The stories written during the workshop in 2020 will be published in a special festival-edition book, which you can access by clicking here or via the Feed of Other Futures.
-The presentation of the publication will be streamed live from VondelCS on 18 February 2021.
-The live stream will begin at 17.00.
-Click here to join the stream.
-A live chat will be active throughout the event.
-We hope to see you there!
+The stories written during the workshop in 2020 were published in a special festival-edition book, which you can access by clicking here or via the Feed of Other Futures.
+The presentation of the publication was streamed live from VondelCS on 18 February 2021.
+Click here to watch the stream!

 Other Futures in Space 23.2.2020